Sodabeh-Taherpanah/react-tips-example/interview_javascript.md

 **closure**

-In JavaScript, we need closures when a variable which is defined outside the scope in reference is accessed from some inner scope.
+In JavaScript, we need closures when a variable defined outside the scope in reference is accessed from some inner scope.

 **Creating Objects in JavaScript**

     By object literal : object={property1:value1,property2:value2.....propertyN:valueN}
-    By creating instance of Object directly (using new keyword) : var objectname=new Object(); By using an object constructor (using new keyword) : function emp(id,name,salary){  this.id=id;  }     e=new emp(103);
+    By creating an instance of Object directly (using the new keyword) : var objectname=new Object(); By using an object constructor (using the new keyword): function emp(id, name,salary){  this.id=id;  }     e=new emp(103);

     How to create an array in JavaScript?